 The video above illustrates perfectly what a locution is all about.

-I have had locutions from all persons of the Holy Trinity: one from the Father, two from Christ and several from the Holy Spirit.
+I have had locutions from all persons of the Holy Trinity: one from the Father, four from Christ and several from the Holy Spirit.
 Yes, the source of the locution has identified itself, and the messages have been short and proactive.
 Both the source and the message have been clear and unequivocal, and the Holy Spirit has informed me that I am a finely tuned sink for His messages.
 Indeed, two preeminent mystics have independently identified me as a Messenger of the Holy Spirit for the End Times.

 “Present the Gospel of Mark in segments for the people to enrich their knowledge about Christ in anticipation of the Illumination of Conscience.”